aswanback/b3/pages/notes.md

 • Formatting of FlatList
-- make text boxes for log in have a less black outline. probably just white = board page center top logo. idk what to put but obviously it looks stupid as shit rn. maybe just smaller
+- make text boxes for log in have a less black outline. probably just white = board page center top logo. idk what to put but obviously it looks stupid as shit rn. maybe just smaller { need to make it so we recognize if someone's making an account with an email already created and throw a message